-If there isn't a nearby project for you to join, you can also create your own one, you can create a new Trap.NZ project.
+If there isn't a nearby project for you to join, or you'd like to create your own one, you can create a new Trap.NZ project.

 - Click the "Create a new project" button near the bottom of the "My Projects" page

 - Fill out the form with the details for your project

 - Only fields marketed with a * are required